5l1v3r1/phishing_url_detection/README.md

 # DEPHIDES: Deep Learning Based Phishing URL Detection System

-This project has been developed to detect Phishing URLs.
-A comprehensive dataset has been created for Phishing Detection in this study.
-This data set has been shared so that researchers can use them in their academic studies.
+This project has been developed to detect Phishing URLs using Deep Learning.
+A comprehensive dataset has been collected for this purpose.
+This data set has been shared so that one can use them in their own studies.

 Details of the data collected are given below.